berry-ramon/berry-ramon/README.md

 👋 Hey there!
-I'm Ian Kanya, a software developer with expertise in both frontend and backend development.
+I'm Brandon Kimathi, a software developer with expertise in both frontend and backend development.

 🎓 Student at Institute of Software Technologies, passionate about crafting intuitive and engaging user experiences.